ruoranw/APIJSONdocs/source/documentation/design_rules.rst

              }
             }

-           // eg. Request a post with id=235 in table "Post":
+           // eg. Request a post with id = 235 in table "Post":
             {
              "Post"{
              "id": 235